MississaugaCoding/mississaugacoding.github.io/_posts/2015-09-01-html-css-js-intro-session3.md

 ###So, finally, let's talk some JavaScript

-As we did in the case of CSS, we need to let our HTML know about our JavaScript.
+As we did in the case of CSS, we need to let our HTML document know about our JavaScript code.

 {% highlight html %}
 <script src="script.js"></script>